vivekh99/podium_test_case_suite/README.md

 Personal Test Cases:
 ===============================
--These were personally made test cases and can be found in this repo IMPORTANT - to run these test cases, you must change the range of the for loop in line 22 from `for page in range(1, 6):` to `for page in range(1, 2):`
+-These were personally made test cases and can be found in this repo.
+Please look at source code for them for comments IMPORTANT - to run these test cases, you must change the range of the for loop in line 22 from `for page in range(1, 6):` to `for page in range(1, 2):`